mysociety/puppet-dovecot/README.md

 This is a simple module to install and manage a secure Dovecot-based POP3 service.

-This module requires at least Dovecot 2.3.3.
+This module requires at least Dovecot 2.3.13.

-Currently tested on Debian 9 (using Dovecot from backports), 10 and 11.
+Currently tested on Debian 11 and 12.

 ## Module Description